-- (1) We encourage good behaviour through a mixture of high expectations, clear policy and an ethos which fosters discipline and mutual respect. - (2) We use a range of options and rewards to reinforce and praise good behaviour, such as: verbal praise; stickers; certificates; rewards from the class box. - (3) We primarily use the Class Dojo reward system to reward positive behaviour in school.
-Children can earn Dojo points by demonstrating positive behaviour such as helping others, working hard, being kind to others and making good progress during lessons. - (4) Each week, the 15 children in each class with the highest combined number of Dojos each week will be rewarded with a 'Sladefield Spend' coin. - (5) The class teacher will decide upon who their 'Dojo Superstar' is each week.
-This will be a child who has either earned the most Dojo points that week, or someone who has demonstrated an improvement in behaviour during that week.
-The winner of the 'Dojo Superstar' in each class will be rewarded with a Head Teacher's Award and pencil,
+- We encourage good behaviour through a mixture of high expectations, clear policy and an ethos which fosters discipline and mutual respect. - We primarily use the Class Dojo reward system to reward positive behaviour in school.
+Children can earn Dojo points by demonstrating positive behaviour.
+One to a maximum of five Class Dojo points are awarded for a variety of positive actions.
+These increase in number dependent on the action or behaviour demonstrated (See Appendix 2).
+These are not exhaustive lists, and the award of Dojo points will be at the discretion of the member of staff awarding them. - Dojo points are built up across each academic year by individual pupils.
+Once a child reaches a certain number of dojos, they will receive a reward that demonstrates the school's awareness that they have behaved well (see Appendix 4).DOES THIS HAPPENEach week, the 10 children in each class with the highest combined number of Dojos that week will be rewarded with a 'Sladefield Spend' coin.2 - The class teacher will decide upon who their 'Dojo Superstar' is each week.
+This will be a child who has either earned the most Dojo points that week, or someone who has demonstrated an improvement in behaviour during that week. - The We use a range of options and rewards to reinforce and praise good behaviour, such as: verbal praise; stickers; certificates; rewards from the class box Can we purchase more stickers? - The winner of the 'Dojo Superstar' in each class will be rewarded with a Dojo Certificate, DOES THIS NEED TO BE REMOVED? awarded in assembly Dojo display not necessarily being looked at?
+Staff interpreting this verbally.
+Would this be better in the hall as a large style child friendly display? - (see Appendix 5).
+Appendix 5 not attached